Bemba people: Early history

 Much of known Bemba history, particularly their early history, is a synthesis of several sources.
 It includes Bemba oral traditions, historical texts on early imperial and colonial ventures and post-Berlin Conference European exploration in the region, inferences from mentions of Bemba individuals, associations with historical writings on other Central African kingdoms, and Bemba-focussed historiography of the past century.

 Recent groundbreaking scholarship by Nicholas Katanekwa has combined archaeological evidence with linguistic data to unravel a more precise origin of the various Bantu groups.

 The Bemba are one of the west-central branch of the Western Bantu peoples.
 The west-central Bantu are distinguished from the southwest Bantu and eastern Bantu by their matrilineal traditions, as well as a tradition of keeping mainly goats and sheep, rather than cattle, due to their long migration through the heavily forested Congo Basin.

 The ancestors of the Bemba (and most of the peoples of Zambia) made their way slowly up the various tributaries of the Congo.
-One branch, the proto-Sabi (ancestors of the Bemba, Chewa and possibly Botatwe) moved up (south) the Luabala river valley.
+One branch, the proto-Sabi (ancestors of the Bemba, Chewa and possibly Botatwe) moved up (south) the Lualaba river valley.
 According to Katanekwa, the proto-Botatwe and proto-Chewa peoples had likely split from the proto-Sabi peoples (among whom the Bemba are counted) before the earliest settlement of the Upemba depression, the source of the Lualaba river and considered a homeland for the nascent Luba and Sabi peoples ("Pemba" in Luba has a similar meaning to "Bemba" in Chibemba).

 Archaeological research shows that the Upemba Depression had been occupied continuously since at least the 4th century AD.
 In the 4th century, the region was occupied by iron-working farmers.
 Over the centuries, the people of the region learned to use nets, harpoons, make dugout canoes, and clear canals through swamps.
 They had also learned techniques for drying fish, which were an important source of protein; they began trading the dried fish with the inhabitants of the protein-starved savanna.